Former IRS Revenue Officer

 What is the % of medical that can be deducted.

-Asked by Dixie about 10 years ago
+Asked by Dixie over 10 years ago

 In general, the tax code allows us to deduct medical and dental expenses that are more than 7.5 percent of adjusted gross income.
 As with all things taxes, there are many nuances and exceptions to this rule, so it is always best to have a qualified tax professional review the specific facts of your tax situation.